decentraland/old-documentation/_posts/general/2022-05-20-hardware-requirements.md

 ---
 date: 2022-05-20
-title: Hardware requirements
+title: System requirements
-description: Minimum hardware requirements to run Decentraland on a computer.
+description: Minimum system requirements to run Decentraland on a computer.
 categories:
   - Decentraland
 type: Document
 ---

-These are the minimum hardware specs required to successfully run the Decentraland explorer.
+These are the minimum system specs required to successfully run the Decentraland explorer.

 The minimum requirements differ depending on if you're running Decentraland via a web browser, or if you're running a locally installed desktop client.
 The desktop client has considerably lower requirements, as it's not limited by the browser.